Project

 HTTP/3?

-Added by da almost 3 years ago
+Added by da over 3 years ago

 Not to devalue the work on HTTP/2 (#2813), but is HTTP/3 anywhere on the radar/roadmap for Lighttpd?
 The underlying QUIC protocol was just finalized (RFC 9000).
 Google and Fastly have both said to expect the final RFC for HTTP/3 “soon” now that QUIC is done.
 OpenLightSpeed and Caddy supports HTTP/3 (draft 32), and Nginx is working on it too.
 No indication from Apache yet.